Neology92/Neology92/README.md

 I'm a passionate developer and technology enthusiast who believes in using tech to make people's lives better — not to manipulate or exploit.
-My goal is to build healthy, inspiring spaces where everyone can thrive. 🌿
+My goal is to build healthy, inspiring spaces where everyone can thrive. 🌿 Currently living in 🇵🇱 Poland and looking for job mainly here.

 ## 🛠️ What I'm working with: